New Clients Email

 info@carolinalaw.com

-The Fair Labor Standards Act (FLSA) and the North Carolina Wage and Hour Act (NCWHA) require employers to pay their workers no less than minimum wage.
-Additionally, employers are required to pay their employees overtime for all hours worked over 40 hours per workweek.
-Overtime pay is equal to one and one-half times the regular wage rate.
+The Fair Labor Standards Act (FLSA) and the North Carolina Wage and Hour Act (NCWHA) require employers to pay their workers at least minimum wage.
+Additionally, employers are required to pay their employees overtime for all hours worked over 40 per workweek.
+If you believe that you need an experienced unpaid overtime lawyer, contact Maginnis Howard today.

 Even an employee making a large salary as a “manager” or “supervisor” is not necessarily exempt from overtime pay.
-Additionally, an employee cannot agree to waive their overtime rights.
-For example, an agreement stipulating that only 8 hours a day, or 40 hours per week, be counted as work violates the law.
+Additionally, employees cannot agree to waive their overtime rights.
+For example, an agreement stipulating that only 8 hours a day or 40 hours per week be counted as work violates the law.
 If an employee works over 40 hours weekly, overtime must be paid.

 Many employers attempt to avoid paying overtime by misclassifying employees as exempt from overtime compensation.
 FLSA exemptions are applied only to those employees who fall within the “spirit and terms” of the exemption.
 Therefore, FLSA exemptions are narrowly construed against employers who classify their employees as exempt.
 The employer must prove the employee is appropriately classified as exempt.